nanobus/nanobus/README.md

 NanoBus runs jointly with [Dapr](https://dapr.io) in a [sidecar process](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar).
 Conceptually, your application is plugged into the center and NanoBus handles bi-directional communication with Dapr and service/transport protocols.

 Dapr provides developers with powerful [building blocks](https://docs.dapr.io/developing-applications/building-blocks/) such as service invocation, state management, publish and subscribe, secret stores, bindings, and actors.
-These building blocks are integrated with NanoBus flows.
-Flows are like middleware or data pipelines with configurable actions that perform operations like decoding, transform and routing data from the application to Dapr's components and visa-versa.
+These building blocks are integrated with NanoBus pipelines.
+Pipelines are like middleware with configurable actions that perform operations like decoding, transform and routing data from the application to Dapr's components and visa-versa.
 No SDKs required.

 To create services, NanoBus uses succinct yet flexible interface definitions to automatically produce API endpoints, like REST, [gRPC](https://grpc.io), and [NATS](https://nats.io).
 These transports are pluggable, allowing developers to expose services using multiple protocols without boilerplate code.
 Additionally, API documentation is auto-generated for customers.